 Attach one end of the SATA signal cable to the rear of the SATA hard drive and the other end to available SATA port on the motherboard.
-See the table below for the SATA controllers and their corresponding SATA ports.
-Then connect the power connector from your power supply to the hard drive.
+On this motherboard, the GSATA2\0 and GSATA2\1 ports are supported by the GIGABYTE SATA2 SATA controller.
+Then connect the power connector from your power supply to the hard drive